Tomer-ui/domain-monitor-system/README.md

 ### 1. Create a Virtual Environment
 It is recommended to use a virtual environment to manage the project's dependencies.

 ### 2. Install Requirements
-With the virtual environment activated, install the necessary packages from the requirements.txt file.
+With the virtual environment activated, install the necessary packages from the requirements.txt file,  pip install -r requirements.txt

 ### 3. Run the Application
 Execute the app.py file to start the Flask development server.